WebDevLuke/OrionJS/README.md

 data-class adds functionality for any components with `data-class` and `data-class-element` attributes.
 It allows you to quickly add, remove or toggle classes on elements on click and/or swipe events.

 ### data-toggle-text
 data-toggle-text adds functionality for any components with a `data-toggle-text` attribute.
-It allows you to toggle text content of an element on click.
+It allows you to toggle text content of an element on click and/or swipe events.

 ## Using with OrionBP